lmcrean/Crocodile-Kingdom/README.md

 The project was researched, conceived and designed in 5 weeks.
 Important limitations of the project had to be set from the outset such as
 - using a database that already existed for the JavaScript to navigate, e.g. pop quiz trivia data, personality test data.
 Inventing datasets risked distracting from the front-end design and JavaScript functionality.

+The developer researched these areas of the Javascript language:

+- Variables.
+In Javascript, variables are used to store data values.
+Variables are declared with the ```var``` keyword.
+The ```=``` sign is used to assign values to variables.
+In this project, xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx.
+- Core Data types, such as **strings**, **float** or real, **integers**, **booleans**.
+In some situations undefined or null is appropriate.
+In this project, xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx.
+- Operators.
+In Javascript, operators are used to assign values, compare values, perform arithmetic operations, and more.
+In this project, xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx.
+- Truthy and Falsy.
+In Javascript, a falsy value is a value that is considered false when encountered in a Boolean context.
+In this project, xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx.

+### Project Timeline

+The timeline for the project was as follows:

+<u>Week 1: 31st July to Sunday 6th August:</u>

+- Researching theory around Javascript Language
+- Practising Mock Projects via Code Institute

+<u>Week 2: 7th to Sunday 13th August: </u>

+- Choosing idea - either a quiz, personality test or a game.
+- Figma Wireframe
+- UX Strategy, Scope, Structure completed.
+- Finding a database to use.

+<u>Week 3: 14th to Sunday 20th August</u>

+- Designing HTML links, using broad classes for easy styling.
+- Designing CSS with a mobile-first approach, using Figma wireframe as a guide, and using ```clamp()```, ```media  queries``` function to make the website responsive to viewport width.
+- Designing Javascript to navigate the database

+<u>Week 4: 21st to Sunday 27th August:</u>

+- CSS positioning
+- CSS animations
+- Javascript debugging
+- Documentation CSS on UX Planes
+- Documentation of Javascript on Skeleton plane

+<u>Week 5: 28th August to Sunday 3rd September:</u>

+- Debugging standard errors.
+- Documenting bugs and dubugging process.

+<u>Week 6: 5th to Saturday 9th: </u>

+- Buffer for unforseen issues

+- The project was completed on Saturday 9th September 2023.

 ### Business Strategy